MH Wilds

 - Remains on the hit area for approximately 10 seconds

-- All arrows will track the hit area.
+- All arrows will track the target area

 - Even at Charge Level 1, arrows will be fired at max Charge Level